DivyaniThota/WeatherMaster/README.md

                                                   WEATHER MASTER
 GOAL:
 ---
-The objective of this app is to retrieve live weather data using the OpenWeather API and display it on the screen, complemented by SF symbols.
+The objective of this application is to retrieve live weather data using the OpenWeather API and display it on the screen, complemented by SF symbols.

 OVERVIEW:
 ---